biopragmatics/oquat/docs/unknowns/source/cco.md

 </details>

-## `PHI` (1)
+## `PHI`

+There are 1 usages of `PHI` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PHI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PHI).

 | curie       |   usages | nodes                                                   |
 |-------------|----------|---------------------------------------------------------|
 | PHI:0000176 |        1 | [GO:0098022](http://purl.obolibrary.org/obo/GO_0098022) |

-## `POC` (1)
+## `POC`

+There are 1 usages of `POC` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20POC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20POC).

 | curie        |   usages | nodes                                                                                                                                                                                                                              |
 |--------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | POC:curators |        4 | [GO:0097217](http://purl.obolibrary.org/obo/GO_0097217), [GO:0097218](http://purl.obolibrary.org/obo/GO_0097218), [GO:0097219](http://purl.obolibrary.org/obo/GO_0097219), [GO:0097220](http://purl.obolibrary.org/obo/GO_0097220) |

-## `SP` (3)
+## `SP`

+There are 3 usages of `SP` in `cco`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SP)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SP).

 | curie     |   usages | nodes                                                   |
 |-----------|----------|---------------------------------------------------------|